 Make the custard cream:

-- Place the ramekins into a large roasting tin.
-Pour the hot milk over the caramel in each ramekin.
-Place the roasting tin in the middle of the oven and pour in warm water around the ramekins so that it comes to about 2/3 of the way up.
+- Place the ramekins into a large roasting tin lined with baking paper.
+Pour the warm thin custard over the caramel in each ramekin, filling near to the top.
+Place the roasting tin in the middle of the oven and pour in warm-hot water around the ramekins so that it comes to about half or 2/3 of the way up.

 - Bake for about 40 minutes or until set (they're not cooked properly if there's a dip in the middle.
 A knife inserted should come out clean).
 Remove from the oven carefully, and after 10 minutes, gradually remove the ramekins onto a cooling rack.
 When cool, transfer to the fridge and chill for at least 2 hours - ideally overnight.

 Have you made and enjoyed this recipe?
 Please leave a rated review below.
 It means so much for your support.

 For more easy dishes that we make ‘en famille’, see our family’s favourite French Classic recipes.

 This recipe post was first published 4 May 2018 but is updated with new photos, more explanatory text and a video.